New results for the random nearest neighbor tree: Typical distance, height and diameter

 \subsection{\texorpdfstring{The height and the diameter of $G_n$}{}}

-Recall that, for a rooted tree $T$ and a vertex $v\in T$, we denote by $h(v, T)$ the distance from $v$ to the root of $T$, by $h(T)$ the \emph{height} of $T$, and by $\mathrm{diam}(T)$ the diameter of $T$.
-Since $G_n$ may be seen as a tree rooted at the vertex $0$, the question of studying $h(G_n)$ and $\diam(G_n)$ appears naturally.
-The aim of this section is to provide the a.a.s.\ correct order of these two parameters, thus proving Theorem~\ref{thm diam}.
+Recall that, for a rooted tree $T$ and a vertex $v\in T$, we denote by $h(v, T)$ the distance from $v$ to the root of $T$, by $h(T)$ the height of $T$, and by $\mathrm{diam}(T)$ the diameter of $T$.
+The aim of this section is to analyze $h(G_n)$ and $\diam(G_n)$ (where $G_n$ is seen as a tree rooted at vertex 0), thus proving Theorem~\ref{thm diam}.

-\begin{proof}[Proof of Theorem~\ref{thm diam}~(i)) and the upper bound in Theorem~\ref{thm diam}~(ii))] We first prove (i).
-Note that it is equivalent to prove the statement if the path to $0$ starts from an artificially added vertex with label $n$ (by doing this we only increase the length of the path in $G_n$ by one since $a(n)$ is chosen uniformly in $[n-1]_0$).
+\begin{proof}[Proof of Theorem~\ref{thm diam}\eqref{line a} and the upper bound in Theorem~\ref{thm diam}\eqref{line b}] We first prove \eqref{line a}.
+Note that it is equivalent to prove the statement if the path to 0 starts from an artificially added vertex with label $n$ (by doing this, we only increase the length of the path in $G_n$ by one since $\pnt(n)$ is chosen uniformly in $[n-1]_0$).
 Also, recall the construction of the path from a fixed vertex to the root via $(U_i)_{i\ge 1}$ given just above Lemma~\ref{lem 1 step}.
 Let

-By Lemma~\ref{lem erlang} applied to the random variables $X_i = -\log U_i$ we may conclude that $T_1\le (1+\varepsilon)\log n$ and $T_2\ge (1-\varepsilon) \log n$ a.a.s.: indeed,
+By Lemma~\ref{lem erlang} applied to the random variables $X_i = -\log U_i$, we may conclude that $T_1\le (1+\varepsilon)\log n$ and $T_2\ge (1-\varepsilon) \log n$ a.a.s.: indeed,